NIURoverTeam/RoverCoreOS/README.md

 You can grab the source code from this repository using git.
 Make sure you clone it into your catkin workspace's `src` directory (if you setup everything according to the ROS tutorial, probably `~/catkin_ws/src`).
 Once that's done, you should be able to run `catkin_make` in the catkin catkin workspace root directory to build the neccessary code and dependencies.
 You'll likely have to install a slew of dependencies using apt-get first before you'll get a successful build.

+You'll probably also have to run through [this install](https://google-cartographer-ros.readthedocs.io/en/latest/index.html)

 ### Running
 You can get Rover 2.0 up and running using `roslaunch`